American Council on Science and Health (ACSH)

 “American Council on Science and Health,” SourceWatch.
 Accessed February 11, 2016.

 “American Council on Science and Health,” Conservative Transparency.
-Accessed February 11, 2016.
+Data retrieved June 29, 2016.

 “American Council on Science and Health Seventh Annual Report,” American Council On Science and Health, July 1, 1984.
 Retrieved from Truth Tobacco Industry Documents library.
 Archived .pdf on file at DeSmogBlog.